stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    Gen = State Bits64
    ```

-   Before we begin, please note that `rnd` is not the strongest
+   Before we begin, please note that `rnd` is not a very strong
    pseudo-random number generator.
 It will not generate values in
    the full 64bit range, nor is it safe to use in cryptographic
    applications.
 It is sufficient for our purposes in this chapter,